whyisbentalking/ShallowRed/README.md

 Feel free to clone the repo and use it to win (or lose) your fantasy football leagues.
 When starting a draft you will have to enter all picks but I've included a sim option if you want a strategy for setting and forgetting your preffered auto draft strategy.

+Also, I'm pretty lame, the name of the repo is a reference to deep blue, the ibm chess engine that beat Kasparov.